 The apparatus consisted of two gas feed lines for helium and nitrogen.
 The flow rate of gas was adjusted by means of a fine-metering valve.
 The sample cell was made from pyrex glass.
-The BET surface areas were calculated from the amount of the adsorbed N_2 .
-The amount of the adsorbed N_2 was measured using a gas chromatograph (GC GOW-MAC).
 The operation conditions of the gas chromatograph (GOW-MAC) is shown in Table 4.2.